Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Data and methods

-We exploited a simple statistical method similar to aperture photometry: we compared the number of photons observed within the radius $R$ from the source (we call this circle the ON-region) with the number of photons expected in this region in absence of any source.
-The latter was calculated from the number of photons observed in the OFF-region which was the annulus with the inner and outer radia of $R$ and $2R$, respectively.
+We employed a simple statistical method similar to aperture photometry: we compared the number of photons observed within a circle of radius $R$ centered on the source (the ON-region) with the number of photons expected in this region in absence of any source.
+The latter was calculated from the number of photons observed in the OFF-region -- the annulus with the inner and outer radii of $R$ and $2R$, respectively.
 The smallest angular scale that can be effectively probed with that method corresponds to $R=PSF_{68}$, i.e. the 68\% containment angle of the point-spread function, which depends on the energy and the conversion type.

-As the expected level of signal was low, we needed to select galaxy targets far from possible interfering sources and regions with high background.
+Due to the low expected signal level, we selected galaxy targets located far from potential interfering sources and regions of high background.
 Thus, we imposed a latitude cut, removing all low-latitude galaxies with $|b|<20^{\circ}$.
-Even a weak close \g {} source could lead to a spurious detection or overestimation of the background in the OFF-region, which in turn would greatly diminish the sensitivity of our method.
+Even a weak, nearby \g {} source could lead to a spurious detection or an overestimation of the background in the OFF-region, which would greatly diminish the sensitivity of our method.
 Hence, we removed from the sample all the galaxies with a neighboring 4FGL-DR4 source closer than $3PSF_{68}$.
-Finally, we set a threshold energy $E_0$: on the one hand, we would like to have it as low as possible for the sake of increase of photon statistics; on the other, PSF size quickly increases for lower energies, making our last cut prohibitively restricting.
-We chose $E_0=2~$GeV, $PSF_{68}(E_0)$=0.5$^{\circ}$; after implementing latitude and 4FGL-proximity cuts we were left with 22 sources out of 87 initial sources that satisfied both mass and distance conditions.
-For lower threshold $E_0=1~$GeV with correspondingly wider PSF, the 4FGL-proximity cut becomes too effective, leaving no candidate sources.
+These are the sources from the Data Release 4 of the fourth full catalog of LAT sources; this release is based on 14 years of survey data.
+Additionally, in order to eliminate targets with close \g {} sources not included in the catalog, we performed a standard likelihood analysis with \textit{fermipy} package and removed seven galaxies: NGC~3368, NGC~3379, NGC~3384, NGC~3675, NGC~4818, NGC~5055, and NGC~5248 from our set as well (see below).
+Finally, we set a threshold energy $E_0$: on the one hand, we would like to have it as low as possible to increase photon statistics; on the other hand, PSF size quickly increases for lower energies, making our last cut prohibitively restrictive.
+We chose $E_0=2~$GeV, $PSF_{68}(E_0)$=0.5$^{\circ}$.
+After implementing latitude and proximity cuts we were left with 22 sources out of 89 initial sources that satisfied both mass and distance conditions.